luszczynski/docker-images/README.md

 This order is due the way docker links containers.
 According Docker documentation, you can only link one container with another that is already running.

 ## Build
 You have to build each image.
-To do so, enter each directory and run build.sh.
+To do so, enter each directory and run runDocker.sh build.

 Enjoy!